2024-2025 Themed First Year Seminar & Learning Community Options

 GEOL 1110 Earth and Life Through Time

 Engineered for SuccessEngineering is a challenging degree choice and requires students to quickly learn how to manage their work and time, as well as their own learning process in order to be successful.
 Students are exposed to a support system that encourages the development of good academic and professional habits, learning about engineering as a degree and career choice, and getting connected with the engineering community at Auburn.
 This course utilizes sketchnoting and engineering career design to help students describe their own process of becoming successful engineering students.
-This course is also a substitute for ENGR 1100.Engineering, Success, CareerTFYSAvailable
+This course is also a substitute for ENGR 1100.Engineering, Success, CareerTFYSCLOSED

 Engineered for Success RLCEngineering is a challenging degree choice and requires students to quickly learn how to manage their work and time, as well as their own learning process to be successful; therefore, the Engineered for Success Residential Learning Community (RLC) focuses on providing students with direct access to an engineering peer advisor and an engineering advisor throughout their first year.
 Students are exposed to a support system that encourages the development of good academic and professional habits, learning about engineering as a degree and career choice, and getting connected with the engineering community at Auburn.
 The first-year seminar course utilizes sketchnoting and engineering career design to help students describe their own process of becoming successful engineering students.
 This course is also a substitute for ENGR 1100.Engineering, Success, CareerRLCHIST 1010 World History I